 The consequences don’t end with payroll taxes — by hiring contractors, companies avoid registering in-country and following the corporate laws required of all companies doing business there.
 When discovered, this can trigger potential corporate tax issues.

-Question #5: How can you avoid the international contractor trap?
+Question #5: How can you avoid international worker misclassification?

-To avoid contractor misclassification, companies that are hiring and paying international contractors should consider the following:
+To avoid worker misclassification, companies that are hiring and paying international contractors should consider the following:

-- If contractors are working full-time for you, they should be considered an employee.
+- If contractors are working full-time for you, they should potentially be classified as an employee.

-- You need to consult local legal experts about the definition of a contractor before hiring anybody.
+- You should consult local legal experts about the definition of a contractor before hiring anybody.

 - If someone is hired to cover the functions of an employee, that person will most likely fall under the legal definition of an employee.

 It is up to companies to protect their own interests.
 Even if international contractors tell you that they are comfortable with being hired to perform the functions of an employee, they stand to benefit the most from this relationship, while your company stands to lose a lot.